-Rec. # Recommendation wording Implementation category Comment Status Te Awa rua-o-Porirua Objectives 1 Greater Wellington amends the Proposed Natural Resources Plan (PNRP) to include the objectives set out in Table 3 and 4 (including the numeric objectives in Appendix 3) and the narrative objectives in Section 4.8.
-PNRP by 2024 Being managed by Greater Wellington through its regulatory programmes of work. • 2 Greater Wellington undertakes a full review at the next regional plan review (in 10 years) on progress towards achieving the objectives in this Whaitua Implementation Programme (WIP) and the effectiveness of the management responses and makes changes as necessary to the PNRP to ensure progress is satisfactory.
+Rec# Recommendation wording Implementation category Comment 1 Greater Wellington amends the Proposed Natural Resources Plan (PNRP) to include the objectives set out in Table 3 and 4 (including the numeric objectives in Appendix 3) and the narrative objectives in Section 4.8.
+Natural Resources Plan (NRP), Plan Change by 2024 Being managed by Greater Wellington (GW) through its regulatory programmes of work.
+2 Greater Wellington undertakes a full review at the next regional plan review (in 10 years) on progress towards achieving the objectives in this Whaitua Implementation Programme (WIP) and the effectiveness of the management responses and makes changes as necessary to the PNRP to ensure progress is satisfactory.
 Currently being implemented Greater Wellington led.
-This is a regulatory review but won't be completed through either of the 2023 or 2024 plan changes as it's a review of the progress from the changes made in the plan changes.
+This is a regulatory review that will happen at the appropriate time but won't be completed through either of the 2023 or 2024 plan changes as it's a review of the progress from the changes made in those plan changes.
 3 3.1 Greater Wellington works with Ngāti Toa Rangatira, Porirua City Council (PCC) and Wellington Water through various mechanisms (including the Harbour Strategy) to implement this WIP and prioritise actions within the Rangituhi water management unit (WMU) and the catchments that contribute to hotspot areas of elevated metal concentrations within the harbour.
-This work will comprise: • identifying the catchments that contribute to the harbour hotspot areas • identifying areas of piped stream in the lower reaches of the Rangituhi WMU that could be daylighted • targeting a pollution prevention programme (Recommendation 36) within these catchments.
+This work will comprise: • identifying the catchments that contribute to the harbour hotspot areas • identifying areas of piped stream in the lower reaches of the Rangituhi WMU that could be day-lighted • targeting a pollution prevention programme (Recommendation 36) within these catchments.
 [Note: text shown as crossed out shows which parts of a recommendation are being implemented through other sub-recommendations.
-The text that has been crossed out here in sub-recommendation 3.1 can be found in recommendations 3.2 and 3.3] PINKP By 2024 Being managed by Greater Wellington through its regulatory programmes of work.
+The text that has been crossed out here in sub-recommendation 3.1 can be found in recommendations 3.2 and 3.3] NRP Plan Change by 2024 Being managed by Greater Wellington through its regulatory programmes of work.
 3.2 Greater Wellington works with Ngāti Toa Rangatira, PCC and Wellington Water through various mechanisms (including the Harbour Strategy) to implement this WIP and prioritise actions within the Rangituhi WMU and the catchments that contribute to hotspot areas of elevated metal concentrations within the harbour.
 This work will comprise: - identifying the catchments that contribute to the harbour hotspot areas - identifying areas of piped stream in the lower reaches of the Rangituhi WMU that could be day-lighted - targeting a pollution prevention programme (Recommendation 36) within these catchments.
 To be commissioned by deliverables New deliverable name: Map of streams that could be feasibly daylighted.
 Porirua City Council led.
 NB: relates to second bullet point in the recommendation.
 Proposed as a digital map showing all streams that could be daylighted.
-To be succeeded by a feasibility assessment and identify next steps for subsequent implementation (for this deliverable to provide value).
+To be succeeded by a feasibility assessment and to identify next steps for subsequent implementation (for this deliverable to provide value).
 Could help form part of a wider catchment plan.
-3.3 Greater Wellington works with Ngāti Toa Rangatira, PCC and Wellington Water through various mechanisms (including the Harbour Strategy) to implement this WIP and prioritise actions within the To be commissioned by deliverables New deliverable name: Reinstate Take Charge Programme.
+3.3 Greater Wellington works with Ngāti Toa Rangatira, PCC and Wellington Water through various mechanisms (including the Harbour Strategy) to implement this WIP and prioritise actions within the Rangituhi WMU and the To be commissioned by deliverables New deliverable name: Reinstate Take Charge Programme.
 Greater Wellington led.
+Proposed as reinstatement of Greater Wellington's previous Take Charge Programme.